Data Protection Privacy Notice

-- Contact Information, e.g. where you live and how to contact you.
+- Contact Data, e.g. address, email address, telephone number, and how to contact you.

-- Financial Information, e.g. your financial position, status and history.;
+- Financial Data, e.g. your bank account details, payment card details, financial position, status and history.

-- Contractual Information, e.g. details about the products and services we provide to you and your preferences towards them.
+- Contractual Data, e.g. details about the products and services we provide to you and your preferences towards them.

 Where do we collect your information from?

 We use different methods to collect data from and about you including through:

 - Direct interactions: you may give us personal data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - Create an account on our website;